Current Fellows

 Austin R. Waters received a PhD in Health Policy and Management from the University of North Carolina at Chapel Hill.
 His research focuses on prevention, access, and outcomes among cancer survivors and caregivers with an emphasis on LGBTQ+ and adolescent and young adult (AYA) populations.
 The common threads of his research revolve around health equity, health-related social needs, economic instability, the influence of policy, and technology use.
 His mentors are Jenny Mack at DFCI and Brittany Charlton at the Harvard School of Public Health.

 Sarah Piombo received her PhD in Preventive Medicine (Health Behavior Research) and MPH from the University of Southern California, Keck School of Medicine.
 Her research focuses on using social network analysis across the cancer continuum to understand how social networks impact health outcomes and can be leveraged in interventions.
-She will be working with Dr. K. Vish Viswanath at DFCI.
+She works with Dr. K. Vish Viswanath at DFCI.

 CLASS OF 2025